 Nonattainment areas for a particular standard must develop and implement a plan to meet the standard, or risk losing some forms of Federal funding.
 An implementation plan must demonstrate how an area will achieve or maintain a standard.
 Budgets are established for different types of emission sources at or below which the nonattainment or maintenance area will achieve or maintain the requisite standard.
 Once a nonattainment area demonstrates that it is consistently meeting the standard, EPA redesignates that area as in maintenance.
 Periodically, EPA reviews and promulgates new standards.

-It should be noted that many of the metro areas indicated in Table 62 as being in nonattainment or maintenance only have a portion of the metropolitan area designated as such, with the remainder of the metro area in attainment.
+Compared to most other metro areas, the Milwaukee area has experienced less transit service growth and one of the most severe declines in transit ridership.
+It should be noted that many of the metro areas indicated in Table 62 as being in nonattainment or maintenance only have a portion of the metro area designated as such, with the remainder of the metro area in attainment.